rgiese/justice-and-faith-collective/README.md

 # justice-and-faith-collective
 ## WordPress modifications for justiceandfaith.com

-`wp-themes/themes/justice-and-faith` is a child theme of the Wordpress Twenty Twenty theme and is the only thing we're tracking (see `.gitignore`).
+`wp-themes/themes/justice-and-faith-storefront` is a child theme of the WooCommerce Store Front theme and is the only thing we're tracking aside from reference subrepos (see `.gitignore`).

 ## Assets